About LPCs

 What is an LPC?

-The local organisation for community pharmacy is the Local Pharmaceutical Committee (LPC).
-The LPC is the focus for all community pharmacists and community pharmacy owners and is an independent and representative group.
-The LPC works locally with NHS England Area Teams, CCGs, Local Authorities and other healthcare professionals to help plan healthcare services.
+The local organisation for community pharmacy is the Local Pharmaceutical Committee (LPC), the local voice of community pharmacy.
+Sometimes known as a Community Pharmacy Locals, LPCs are the focus for all community pharmacists and community pharmacy owners in an area and each one is an independent and representative group for their locality.
+The LPC works locally with local NHS England teams, Integrated Care Systems (ICS), Local Authorities and other healthcare professionals to help plan healthcare services.

 The LPC negotiates and discusses pharmacy services with commissioners and is available to give advice to community pharmacy contractors and others wanting to know more about local pharmacy.
 LPCs liaise closely with their medical equivalent the Local Medical Committee so that GPs and pharmacists can work together to deliver services to patients.
 LPCs also work closely with Local Dental Committees (LDCs) and Local Optical Committees (LOCs).

-There are around 55 LPCs throughout England.
+There are 50 LPCs throughout England.
 For more information on your LPC including contact details, please visit LPC Online.

 Want to become an LPC member?